victorchu/algorithms/python3/trees_and_graphs/README.md

   - Merge duplicates account records with name and a list of emails.
   - A good practice on dictionary and set.

++ bipartite_graph.py
+  - Given an undirected graph, return true if and only if it is bipartite.

 + bst_to_double_linked_list.py *
   -  Convert a Binary Search Tree (BST) to a sorted Circular Doubly-Linked List in place.